2023-04-24 19:59:11

 The new test is able to detect “100% of cancers” and therefore has “better sensitivity” than those that had been developed so far, added the researcher, “which means that we may have more chances that the test will be accepted as a replacement for what is currently done in the clinic”.

 Screening for bladder cancer is currently done by cystoscopy, a procedure that involves a specialist inserting a camera to examine the bladder.
-In the Sherbrooke region alone, said Mr. Boisvert, the waiting time for a cystoscopy is about two years.
+In the Sherbrooke region alone, said Mr. Boisvert, the waiting time for a cystoscopy is regarding two years.

-The test could also save many lives in countries where cystoscopy is not available.
+The test might also save many lives in countries where cystoscopy is not available.
 This is why the World Health Organization offered its collaboration to the Sherbrooke institution in the hope of designing a test that can be used by all populations.

 The effectiveness of the test has been demonstrated with a hundred patients in Estrie.
 It will now be validated with a thousand people from different regions of the globe.